Cliff Richard: Personal life

-In an interview with David Frost in 2002, Richard said that his many good friends have prevented him from feeling lonely and he has always got someone he can talk to.
-Richard has been a family friend of the Northern Irish broadcaster Gloria Hunniford for over forty years.
+In an interview with David Frost in 2002, Richard said that his many good friends have prevented him from feeling lonely and he has always has someone he can talk to.
+Richard has been a family friend of the Northern Irish broadcaster Gloria Hunniford for over 50 years.
 When Hunniford's daughter Caron Keating was diagnosed with breast cancer and chose to keep her illness private from the public, Richard was among a small close circle of friends who knew of Keating's condition.
 When Keating died in April 2004, Richard attended her funeral in Kent and performed his song "Miss You Nights" in tribute to her.

-In 2006, Richard received a Portuguese Order in which he was appointed Commander of the Order of Prince Henry (ComIH), this in recognition of his forty years of personal and business involvement in that country which included investments in winemaking and a house in Algarve where he has spent part of the year throughout the decades.
+In 2006, Richard received a Portuguese order, in which he was appointed Commander of the Order of Prince Henry (ComIH), in recognition of his 40 years of personal and business involvement in the country, which included investments in winemaking and a house in the Algarve where he has spent part of the year throughout the decades.
 Richard finished No. 56 in the 2002 100 Greatest Britons list, sponsored by the BBC and voted for by the public.

 In his 2008 autobiography, Richard wrote that his views on certain issues are less judgemental than when he was younger.
 He called on the Church of England to affirm people's commitment in same-sex marriage.
 He wrote: "In the end, I believe, people are going to be judged for what they are.
 It seems to me that commitment is the issue, and if anyone comes to me and says: 'This is my partner – we are committed to each other,' then I don't care what their sexuality is.
 I'm not going to judge – I'll leave that to God."

 In 2009, the British media reported on a growing friendship between Richard and Cilla Black.
 The Daily Telegraph said that Richard and Black looked at properties together in Miami and were regularly seen together in Barbados, where they both owned villas.
 Richard and Black reportedly enjoyed each other's company dining together in Marbella and watching tennis in the Royal Box at Wimbledon.
 After Black died in August 2015, Richard described her as "incredibly gifted" and "full of heart".
 He said: "She was a very special person, and I have lost a very wonderful friend.
 I will miss her dearly."
 Richard performed the song "Faithful One" in tribute to Black at her funeral in Liverpool.